Personalized romance stories, written for you,

 Shaped by your picks.
 We write to the vibe, trope, and tone you choose—so the voice feels familiar from chapter to chapter.

 Privacy first.
 We remember story threads, not personal data.
-No ads, no tracking, no resale—just what’s needed to deliver your chapters.
+No ads, no resale—just what’s needed to deliver your chapters.

 You’re in control.
-Choose your vibe at the start of a season, set your email preferences, pause or cancel anytime.
-If something misses, use the Fix-it Pass and we’ll adjust the next chapter.
+Choose your vibe at the start of a story, set your email preferences, pause or cancel anytime.
+If something misses, drop us an email, and we’ll adjust the next chapter.

 In the end, it’s not about who writes it—it’s about how it makes you feel: